 The big bad here is Rami Malek, fresh off his Oscar-winning turn as Freddie Mercury in Bohemian Rhapsody.
-Little is know about Malek’s villain, but the actor has stressed that his character will not be connected to any religion or ideology, is named Safin — and will be heavily scarred and wear a mask for many of early appearances.
+Malek’s villain, who the actor has stressed will not be connected to any religion or ideology, is named Safin — and will be heavily scarred and wear a mask for many of early appearances.
 We also know that he will have associates played by David Dencik and Billy Magnussen — and early casting calls also sought out a henchman of Māori descent.

 Ana de Armas looks set to play the female lead this time around, after previous roles in War Dogs and Blade Runner 2049.
 But the real buzz is around Lashana Lynch, who takes over the mantle of 007 when Daniel Craig’s Bond retires from MI6 — a move that will presumably be reversed when the superspy is pulled back into the fold.

-Where around the world is Bond 25 filming?
+Where around the world did Bond 25 film?

 It wouldn’t be a Bond film without a wanderlust-inducing, globe-trotting shooting schedule — and No Time To Die has one of the best.
 First up, there’s a return to Jamaica, a key location in the first Bond film, Dr. No, and one of Ian Fleming’s favourite haunts.
 But sequences have also been shot in the Southern Italian town of Matera, and along the Atlantic Ocean Road in Norway.